ISE-FIZKarlsruhe/vasari_network/README.md

 # Vasari Social Network

-Scripts for generating a Social Network weighted with Pointwise Mutual Information (PMI) from *The Lives of The Artists* (1568) by Giorgio Vasari.
+Scripts for generating a Social Network weighted with Pointwise Mutual Information (PMI) from *The Lives of The Artists* (1568) by Giorgio Vasari (translated by Gaston du C. de Vere).
+The network is extracted dynamically from a 10 volumes edition of the book.
+This means that a network is created for each volume.
+However, every network is the evolution of his precedent since it includes the information extracted from the previous volumes of the book.
+The numerical division of the results (from 0 to 9) reflects this dynamic extraction.

 ## Setup
 This code has been tested with **Python 3.9** and the following [requirements](requirements.txt).